PaasmerIoT/SBC-SDK/README.md

 $ sudo ./install.sh
 ```

-* Upon successful completion of the above command, a few commands which need to be executed are displayed.
+* Upon successful completion of the above command, the following commands need to be executed.
 ```
 $ sudo su
 $ source ~/.bashrc